FudaWiki/fudawiki-files/newgames/shichi-shichi-bana.md

 title: Shichi-shichi-bana
 description: A 14-month hanafuda game.
 published: true
-date: 2022-12-28T06:13:54.290Z
+date: 2026-02-12T15:49:35.291Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-12-28T04:07:07.556Z
 ---

 **Shichi-shichi-bana** [七七花, lit.
-'77 flowers'], is thought to be an adaptation of the game [Hachi-hachi](/en/hanafuda/games/hachi-hachi) or [Hana-awase](/en/hanafuda/games/hana-awase), using an expanded **14-month hanafuda deck**, produced by Tezuka Karuta Kobo and manufactured by [Matsui Tengudo](/en/hanafuda/manufacturers/matsuitengudo).
+'77 flowers'], is thought to be an adaptation of the game [Hachi-hachi](/en/hanafuda/games/hachi-hachi) or [Hana-awase](/en/hanafuda/games/hana-awase), using an expanded **14-month hanafuda deck**, produced by Tezuka Karuta Kōbō and manufactured by [Matsui Tengudō](/en/hanafuda/manufacturers/matsuitengudo).
 It is intended to be played by **4 active players** at the same time.

 The game is named after the par score of 77 points.